Bright Data Docs home pagelight logodark logo

 It means that you are using the residential/mobile networks in ‘Immediate Access’ mode, and have not handled the SSL verification correctly

-For more info on what ‘Immediate Access’ mode means: Immediate Access Explanation
+For more info on what ‘Immediate Access’ mode and ‘Special Permissions’ mean: Immediate Access Explanation

 How to resolve the SSL errors?

-Complete the KYC process, which takes ~2-3 business days to process - after which you’ll be able to use the residential/mobile network with minimal restrictions, which also resolves the SSL errors.
+• Complete the know-your-customer (KYC) process, which takes ~2-3 business days to process - after which you’ll be able to use the residential/mobile network with minimal restrictions, which also resolves the SSL errors.

-If you are utilizing our proxies through code (NodeJS, Python, C#, etc.) you can ignore SSL verification entirely, which resolves all SSL verification errors.
+• If you are utilizing our proxies through code (NodeJS, Python, C#, etc.) or console, you can ignore SSL verification entirely, which resolves all SSL verification errors.
 We provide examples on how to do this in the SSL certificate documentation page

 You can control access by allowing or blocking specific domains through simple configurations within your zones.
 Follow these steps to manage domain access: